Joseph Manzo

-Joseph M. Manzo (February 3, 1917 – October 15, 2006) was an American football player.
+Joseph M. Manzo (February 3, 1917 – October 15, 2006) was an American professional football player.

 Early years

 A native of Medford, Massachusetts, Manzo attended Medford High School and St. John's Preparatory School in Danvers.

 Boston College

 He played college football for Boston College.
 He was a member the undefeated 1940 Boston College Eagles football team that claims a national championship.
 As a reward for Manzo's consistency and reliability during the 1940 season, head coach Frank Leahy selected Manzo as a co-captain for the 1941 Sugar Bowl in which Boston College defeated Tennessee.

 Professional football and military service

-He was selected by the Detroit Lions with the 65th pick in the 1941 NFL Draft, but he was drafted into the Army before having a chance to play for the Lions.
+He was selected by the Detroit Lions with the 65th pick in the 1941 NFL draft, but he was drafted into the Army before having a chance to play for the Lions.
 He served two years as part of the North African campaign in World War II.
 After the war, he joined the Lions for the 1945 season.
 He appeared in three NFL games for the Lions.